 This is on the left past Atlantis.
 I think there are 2 parking lots.
 I will post better directions.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Little Half Dome:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Little Half Dome:

 Featured Route For Little Half Dome

 Silver Slipper 5.9 5c 17 VI 17 HVS 5a